 You’re looking to learn French fast ?
 Obviously, you won’t become bilingual in only two weeks.
 But if you have a Paris trip planned in one month, you might be able to learn how to have a short conversation with a local.
 With these tips and tricks, learn French fast and impress your friends!

 How To Learn French Fast?

+It’s difficult to really pinpoint what is the quickest way to learn French.
 There isn’t a perfect recipe to learn French in only one month, because everyone learns in a different way.
 But here are some tips on how to learn French fast.

 - Keep a notebook of useful sentences